-(a) The Society shall maintain two (2) seniority lists, one (1) for teaching staff and one (1) for support staff.
-The seniority lists shall show the date each regular or continuing employee commenced employment with the Society.
-Up-to-date seniority lists shall be sent to the Union on an annual basis.

-(b) Errors in the seniority lists must be brought to the attention of the Head within thirty (30) calendar days of receipt of the list by the Union.

-(c) Corrections shall be effective as of the date of notification and shall be included in the next publication of the seniority lists.
+- (a) The Society will maintain two seniority lists, one for teaching staff and one for support staff.
+The seniority lists will show the date each regular or continuing employee commenced employment with the Society.
+Up-to-date seniority lists will be sent to the Union by November 30th in each school year. - (b) Errors in the seniority lists must be brought to the attention of the Head of School within 30 calendar days of receipt of the list by the Union. - (c) Corrections will be effective as of the date of notification and will be included in the next publication of the seniority lists.